NCBI-Hackathons/Metadata_categorization/README.md

 - [Issue 7](https://github.com/NCBI-Hackathons/Metadata_categorization/issues/7): Add "Recently Used" shortcut buttons to the web interface so that annotators can quickly access frequently used annotation terms

 #Screenshots
-Summary records, showing on-the-fly aggregations of individual BioSample records that have the same source cell line value:
+Summary records, showing on-the-fly aggregations of individual BioSample records that have the same source cell line value.
 ![Summary records](screenshots/summary_records.png)

-Individuals records for "HEK293T" source cell line, showing annotated value for "Tissue" field in green.
+Individuals records for "HEK293T" source cell line, shown upon click the "+" button at left in the HEK293T summary record.
+Note the user-annotated value for "Tissue" field in green.
 Unannotated (i.e. source) values are shown in red.
 ![Individual records](screenshots/individual_records.png)

 Editing fields at the the summary record level propagates value to all individual records in that group